 With 32 stitches (you can adjust length or width using the dials) and one automatic one-step buttonhole, it is fairly comparable to the Brother XM2701 sewing machine.
-There are also only 4 presser feet included, but you are able to expand your set of accessory feet by purchasing additional low-shank compatible feet.
+There are only 4 presser feet included, but you can expand your set of accessory feet by purchasing additional low-shank compatible feet.

 Like these other automatic threading sewing machines, the Singer 3232 features a built-in free arm, which is helpful for sewing cylindrical projects like pants hems.

 It’s an easy Singer sewing machine for older kids to learn on and a great sewing machine for adults as well!